 – A copy of your health insurance certificate.
 If you did not get a health insurance in your country of origin, you must buy one upon arrival.

-You will be able to meet the staff of the Office of International Students and ask for any information that makes your stay in Tunisia smooth and pleasant.
+You will be able to meet the staff of the Office of International Students et ask for any information that makes your stay in Tunisia smooth and pleasant.

 Top of form

-Many housing options are located near the university, allowing you to live in the neighbourhood.
+Many housing options are located near the university, allowing you to live in the neighborhood.
 The university can also help you find accommodation upon request.

 Renting an apartment

-There are several types of accommodation, the price of which varies depending on the neighbourhood and the size of the apartment:
+There are several types of accommodation, the price of which varies depending on the neighborhood and the size of the apartment:

 – A furnished studio apartment generally includes a room, a kitchenette and a bathroom with a monthly rent ranging from 400 to 500 dinars *